Tari Hartman Squire, Founding CEO of EIN SOF Communications, Inc.

 Nic Novicki, Founder/Director of the Easterseals Disability Film Challenge and LCA Core Team

 Nic Novicki is an actor, comedian and producer who has performed on six continents.
 His television credits include: Boardwalk Empire, The Sopranos, AXS Gotham Comedy Live, Jack and Triumph, The Neighbors, Austin and Alley, Private Practice and Drop Dead Diva.
-He appeared in several movies, such as Life Happens, November Rule, The Last 5 Years, Boston Girls and Breaking Wind and will soon be seen in the upcoming Dead Ant.
+He appeared in several movies, such as Life Happens, November Rule, The Last 5 Years, Boston Girls and Breaking Wind and Dead Ant.
 Novicki produced several feature films, TV pilots and web series for Sony, CBS, Air China, Maxim and Universal and is an active member in the Producers Guild of America’s Diversity Committee.
-He wrote for the CBS Diversity Showcase and has also written and directed several short films including A Little Broke, which was acquired by the TV station Shorts HD.
+He wrote for the CBS Diversity Showcase and has also written and directed several short films including A Little Broke, which was acquired by TV station Shorts HD.

 Jo-Ann Dean, CEO SIGNmation is a Producer of New Media, Open Caption Screenings and American Sign Language (ASL) Interpreted Panels within film festivals and the entertainment Industry.
 SIGNmation produced Accessible Screenings with Deaf Talent for Sony Pictures’ Baby Driver and Grandma.
 She is Marketing Director of Maleni Chaitoo’s Don’t Shoot the Messenger! an ASL Comedy WebSeries.
 She is a NEA grant recipient for Boundaries BashFest’16 and also federally funded and built ASL Digital Media Studio for Deaf Youth.
 Dean is Media Partner of LCA 2.0, Consultant on PBS/American Film Showcase Documentary Deaf Jam, and proud Producer of the ASL Cabaret in Hollywood.